Local Officials Want to Remove Confederate Monuments—but States Won't Let Them

 The presence of preemption laws can produce nonsensical results.
 In Memphis, which is nearly two-thirds black, Mayor Jim Strickland and other leaders have for years been trying to remove a statue of Nathan Bedford Forrest, a Confederate cavalry general and early Ku Klux Klan leader.
 In 2015, the city council voted to remove the statue, but they were blocked under a 2013 law that requires any removal of a monument on public property to be submitted to the Tennessee Historical Commission.
 The commission rejected the request.
 The city continues to battle with the commission over removing the statue.
 Yet even as the state prevents Memphis from tearing down the statue, Governor Bill Haslam, a Republican, has come out in favor of removing a bust of Forrest from the state capitol.

-As Republican legislatures around the nation have passed preemption laws, they have offered a wide range of rationales, from the importance of insuring a uniform business climate across states to the straightforward (and largely correct) assertion that states governments can do what they want.
+As Republican legislatures around the nation have passed preemption laws, they have offered a wide range of rationales, from the importance of insuring a uniform business climate across states to the straightforward (and largely correct) assertion that state governments can do what they want.
 In the case of memorial preemption laws, lawmakers tend to cite the importance of preserving history, rather than trying erase it.

 That argument is weak on several counts.
 For one, removing Confederate statues in no way precludes the teaching of the Civil War.
 For another, the statues in question are not mere historical markers: They are celebrations of the losing side in a war to defend white supremacy, and many of them were placed years after the fact.